Talk to sales Contact Login English

 • Uniform Allowance: Some employers provide allowances for purchasing uniforms.

 • Retirement Plans: A few coffee shops offer retirement benefits like 401(k) plans.
-In conclusion, a well-rounded benefits package is crucial in evaluating the overall compensation for a barista.

 Yes, baristas can make good money, especially when tips are considered, and can significantly exceed the average salary in busy or upscale coffee shops.